microsoft/contosotraders-cloudtesting/demo-scripts/azure-load-testing/private-endpoints.md

 Please execute the steps outlined in the [deployment instructions](../../docs/deployment-instructions.md) to provision the infrastructure in your own Azure subscription.

 > **Warning**
 To deploy the additional resources for this walkthrough ensure you have set the GitHub Action's variable `DEPLOYPRIVATEENDPOINTS` to `true`.
+If you're using Azure DevOps Pipeline, then please ensure that the variable `DEPLOYPRIVATEENDPOINTS` is set to `true` in the `contosotraders-cloudtesting-variable-group` variable group.

 Specifically, here's what happens behind the scenes: